Facts about Crispus Attucks

 Crispus Attucks is remembered as the first American to die in the colonists’ fight for freedom from Britain.

-John Adams, later the second president of the United States, defended the soldiers and won an acquittal, arguing that Crispus Attucks and the others were common thugs, not political freedom-fighters.
-After the trial, patriots said it proved that even a British soldier could get a fair trial in independence-minded Boston, and Attucks was called a martyr for defending political liberty.
+John Adams, later the second president of the United States, defended the soldiers at trial and won an acquittal for them by arguing that Crispus Attucks and the others were common thugs, not political freedom-fighters.
+After the trial, patriots said it proved that even a British soldier could get a fair trial in independence-minded Boston.
+Despite that result, Crispus Attucks was held up as a martyr for defending political liberty.